| Date Published: 09/30/10 Ohaneze Nd' Igbo condemns insecurity in South east, calls for

 This year's celebration, which was held at old parade ground, in the heart

+of Abuja was attended by many ethnic nationalities.
 Earlier, in a lecture delivered by a veteran journalist and former

 director-general of the federal Radio Corporation of Nigeria (FRCN),